EdmundGoodman/edmundgoodman.github.io/content/posts/github_token_authentication.md

 For ✨security✨...

-From August 2021, GitHub announced they would not be allowing password authentication when using the command line to interact with github.com {{< footnote "1" "<https://github.blog/changelog/2021-08-12-git-password-authentication-is-shutting-down/>" >}}.
+From August 2021, GitHub announced they would not be allowing password authentication when using the command line to interact with github.com [^1].

 <!--more-->